Blog

 • QALY (Quality-Adjusted Life Year): This measures both the length of life (survival) and the quality of life (QOL).
 One QALY means one year of life in perfect health.

-• ICER (Incremental Cost-Effectiveness Ratio): This formula calculates the extra cost needed to get one extra QALY compared to existing standard treatments (the chosen comparator, standard of care).
+• ICER (Incremental Cost-Effectiveness Ratio): This formula calculates the extra cost needed to get one extra QALY compared to existing standard treatments (i.e., standard of care, or the chosen comparator).

 ICER = \frac{\text{Cost (New Drug)} – \text{Cost (Existing Treatment)}}{\text{Effect (New Drug)} – \text{Effect (Existing Treatment)}}